vicdoval/sverchok-open3d/README.md

   zip-archive > activate flag beside Sverchok-Open3d.
 * In the addon options you will see if you have already installed Open3d library otherwise click on "Install with Pip"
 * Save preferences, if you want to enable the addon permanently.

+The other purpose of this add-on is to serve as template to create external Sverchok Add-ons.
+Using this repository as template you will have:
+Your own sockets
+Separators in the Add menu
+Sub menus in the added menus (not implemented yet) Link to your own node documentation from Blender UI

 LICENSE: GPL-3.